awsdocs/aws-java-developer-guide-v2/doc_source/examples-ec2-regions-zones.rst

 To describe your account, call the |ec2client|'s :methodname:`describeAccountAttributes` method.
 This method returns a :aws-java-class:`DescribeAccountAttributesResponse <services/ec2/model/DescribeAccountAttributesResponse>` object.
 Invoke this objects :methodname:`accountAttributes` method to get a list of :aws-java-class:`AccountAttribute
 <services/ec2/model/AccountAttribute>` objects.
-You can iterate through the list to retrieve a `
+You can iterate through the list to retrieve an
 :aws-java-class:`AccountAttribute <services/ec2/model/AccountAttribute>` object.

+Using this object, you can
+get your account's attribute values by invoking the :aws-java-class:`AccountAttribute <services/ec2/model/AccountAttribute>` object's
+:methodname:`attributeValues` method.
+This method returns a list of :aws-java-class:`AccountAttributeValue
-Using this object, you can get your account's attribute values.
-For example, you can display the value of the *max-instances* attribute (see the following code example).
+<services/ec2/model/AccountAttributeValue>` objects.
+You can iterate through this second list to display the value of attributes (see the following code example).

 **Imports**